UMN-Blockchain/UMN-Blockchain-Website/README.md

 $ yarn serve
 ```

-### Setting up the CMS
+### Docs

-For details on how to configure the CMS, take a look at the [Netlify CMS Docs](https://www.netlifycms.org/docs/intro).
+- For details on how to configure the CMS, take a look at the [Netlify CMS Docs](https://www.netlifycms.org/docs/intro).

-## Useful Resources
 - ["Official" Gatsby and Netlify CMS starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms)
 This starter includes a blog built with Gatsby and Netlify CMS.
 It was actually used as the starting off point for this repository.